PanagiwthsPapatheodoropoulos/FullStack-Cite/README.md

 This project is licensed under the [MIT License](LICENSE).

-Copyright (c) 2025 Your Name.
+Copyright (c) 2025 Papatheodoropoulos Panagiotis.
 All rights reserved.